Project Lifecycle - Agile Framework

 Like every tool in the universe,

-it's power comes from how you use it, not from the tool itself
+it's power comes from how you use it, not from the tool itself.

-You don’t have to exclude Waterfall
+You don’t have to exclude Waterfall from your life,

-it may be a powerful tool in other scenarios
+it may be a powerful tool in other scenarios but I

 personally think you should start thinking about agile